 Click the Run Anyway option to start the installation.

 Click on the software installer downloaded in Step 1.
-The installation wizard will automatically identify the prerequisites and assist you with each installation required to 3CX Emergency Notifier.
+The installation wizard will automatically identify the prerequisites and assist you with each installation required for the 3CX Emergency Notifier.
 It includes .NET Framework (Web Installer), SQL Server Express (Web Installer), and SQL Server Management Studio.

 Click the downloaded installer executable to launch the Prerequisites Setup Wizard and click Next.